KDE/documentation-develop-kde-org/HIG/source/patterns/command/drawer.rst

 -  For the guidelines regarding its content, see the :doc:`context drawer </components/navigation/contextdrawer>`.

-Bottom drawer and dialog sheet
+Bottom Drawer and Dialog Sheet
 ------------------------------

 .. image:: /img/Bottom_Drawer.png